cseAtIITK/admissions-website/src/announcements/2015-07-02-Visvesvaraya-PhD-Scheme.md

 2. A contingency of ₹ 30,000/- per year,

-3. Grants for up to two international conference/workshops,
+3. Grants for up to two international conference/workshops.
+Note that this is *over and above* the travel grants that we give to all our Ph.D students via other sources in the department and the institute.

 4. One time infrastructure building funds of up to ₹ 5,00,000/- per student.